 There really is a difference in how different summer programs operate!
 Motivated teens going away with qualified leaders is a given.
 But what sets us apart is the depth of our qualified personnel that allow us to perform with the greatest consistency at the highest level.

-Included in the trip tuition are all activities and entertainment described, breakfast & dinner daily, 5 lunches, gratuities, taxes, land transportation, accommodations, and fanatical customer service from our full-time team and summer Communication Centers.
+Included in the trip tuition are all activities and entertainment described, breakfast & dinner daily, 5 lunches, gratuities, taxes, land transportation, accommodations, CPR/First Aid/AED Course and certificate of completion, and fanatical customer service from our full-time team and summer Communication Centers.
 This can add up to tremendous value!

 A big part of your program’s success depends on how well you eat.
 We are proud of the fact that year after year we are complimented for our quality, quantity and choice of food!
-Breakfasts on this program are served at the university cafeteria.
+Breakfasts on this program are served at the University cafeteria.
 On the days with service, lunches are either catered boxed lunches or we go to restaurants.
 On non-service days you eat at restaurants.
-Dinners are served at restaurants or the Georgetown cafeteria.
+Dinners are served at restaurants or the American University cafeteria.

 We have satisfied the choosiest of eaters and gladly accommodate most special dietary requests including vegetarian, anaphylactic food allergies, lactose intolerance, celiac disease and kosher style.
 We welcome discussing your individual requirements with you and have extensive personal experience in this area.